-Council has decided not to proceed with its initial plan to remove 100-plus street trees from Glen Tower Drive (Glen Waverley).
+Council will not be proceeding with a plan to remove 100-plus street trees from Glen Tower Drive (Glen Waverley).

-We have heard from many residents who are disappointed that Council was planning to remove so many trees.
-We have written to local residents to advise them that we won't be proceeding with this plan and to apologise for any distress we have created.
+We have heard from many residents who were disappointed that Council was planning to remove so many trees.
+We have written to local residents to advise them we won't be proceeding with this plan and to apologise for any distress we created.

-The proposal to remove and replace the trees flows from Council's Street Tree Strategy, which has the overall aim of strengthening Monash's street tree canopy.
-However, we should have applied more rigour to our decision-making before proposing to undertake tree removals/replacements on the scale proposed in Glen Tower Drive.
+The proposal to remove and replace the trees flows from Council's Street Tree Strategy.
+The aim had been to create a new boulevard of trees of the same species.
+However, we recognise that we got it wrong with this proposal.
+We should have applied more rigour to our decision-making before proposing to undertake tree removals/replacements on the scale proposed in Glen Tower Drive.

 For more information, please contact Phillip Plumb, Manager – Horticultural Services, on 9518 3720 or at email@example.com.